DataVault/datavault/INSTALL.md

 ### Update web application API Key
 ```
-# If you changed the api key for the default web application you'll also need to update it in the database
+# If you changed the api key for the default web application you'll also need to update it in the database.
+# By default the broker API can only be accessed from the same machine as the broker.

 # Start MySQL shell session
 mysql -i -u root -p